aabajyan/love-typescript-template/README.md

 ### Notes

-- If you're using VS Code, the [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) extension will automatically format your code for you so you don't need to run `npm run fix:prettier` on every change.
+- If you're using VS Code, the [Biome](https://marketplace.visualstudio.com/items?itemName=biomejs.biome) extension will automatically format your code for you so you don't need to run `pnpm fix` on every change.
 - Index your arrays at 0 in your source code.
 - Lua does not iterate over sparse arrays (arrays with no values in the middle of them).